AdibZidan/personal-portfolio/README.md

 Make sure to install the latest version of:
 - [Node.JS & npm](https://nodejs.org/en/)
-- Run `sudo npm i` to install all the necessary dependencies
+- Run `npm i` to install all the necessary dependencies

 ## Accomplishments: